Configuring a HiveServer2 Cluster¶

 Enable HiveServer2 in the QDS UI, in the Hive Settings section under the Advanced Configuration tab of the Clusters page.

-You can configure HS2 clusters to use private IP for communication between the master node and worker nodes at cluster level
+You can configure HS2 clusters to use private IP for communication between the coordinator node and worker nodes at cluster level

 hive.hs2.cluster.use.private.ip=true as an override in cluster’s Advanced Configuration >

 HIVE SETTINGS > Override Hive Configuration.
 To enable it on the account, create a ticket with

 Qubole Support to enable it on the QDS account.